cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-balancing-rules/expressions.md

 ## Overview

-When working with [Load Balancing rules](/understand-basics/load-balancing-rules), you will encounter two kinds of expression:
+[Load Balancing rules](/understand-basics/load-balancing-rules) uses two kinds of expressions:

 - [Simple expressions](#simple-expressions) compare a value from an HTTP request to a value defined in the expression.
-You can identify a simple expression by the presence of a **comparison operator** (_equals_ or _less than_, for example).
+A simple expression is identified by the presence of a **comparison operator** (_equals_ or _less than_, for example).

 - [Compound expressions](#compound-expressions) combine two or more simple expressions into a single expression.
-You can identify a compound expression by the presence of a **logical operator** (_and_, _or_, for example).
+Compound expression contains a **logical operator** (_and_, _or_, for example).
 With compound expressions you can tailor rules to specific use cases with a high degree of accuracy and precision.

 The **Create Custom Rule** dialog in the **Traffic** app provides two interfaces for creating expressions: the [Expression Builder](#expression-builder) and the [Expression Editor](#expression-editor).